 Successful implementations in several countries and different health-care settings*

-Regarding to the flexibility and solid governance model of the core team and Bahmni coalition, Bahmni through it's implementers managed to implement Bahmni in many hospitals in different countries as India, Bangladesh, Cambodia, Nepal, Sierra Leone, Pakistan, Ethiopia and Philippines.
+Thanks to the flexibility and solid governance model of the core team and Bahmni coalition, Bahmni has been successfully implemented in many hospitals across different countries, including India, Bangladesh, Cambodia, Nepal, Sierra Leone, Pakistan, Ethiopia, and the Philippines, through its implementer.

-Medication follow-up diagram. is one of the most usable and featured tool for doctors to keep track of patient medications.
+The medication follow-up diagram is a useful and feature-rich tool for doctors to keep track of their patients' medications.

 Modules and Integrations

-Even though the solution is solid and built to run on one of the most security oriented Linux distribution, It still needs good system admin to keep it secure, upgraded, and maintained.
-Does not mean it's a solid build as well as it's free and open source, It just needs install, run and forget as many business owner or managers may think that it can be installed, run, and forgotten.
+Although the solution is solid and built to run on one of the most security-oriented Linux distributions, it still requires a good system administrator to keep it secure, upgraded, and maintained.
+It is misleading to assume that it's a solid build just because it's free and open source.
+Many business owners or managers may think that it can be installed, run, and forgotten.

-Bahmni may be introduced and begin effectively used in some developing countries, with good intentions to provide a powerful solution and effective tools for doctors working in such areas, but it also has the features to compete with commercial based EMR solutions.
-But features are not enough to compete, from my point of view as a doctor and a developer I believe Bahmni is gaining more ground because It's community driven model and how the core team utilise that to gain more users.
-Having more users and Listening to them to improve the solution, gaining more advanced users with different IT and Medical experience and expanding the community will make Bahmni compete more with the commercial based solution in other countries.
+But features alone are not enough to compete.
+From my point of view as a doctor and a developer, I believe Bahmni is gaining more ground because of its community-driven model and how the core team utilizes it to gain more users.
+By having more users and listening to them to improve the solution, gaining more advanced users with different IT and medical experiences, and expanding the community, Bahmni can compete more with commercial-based solutions in other countries.